Research Projects

 An Exploratory Study of Primary Students’ Mathematical Problem Solving Processes during Digital Making Activities

 Principal Investigator (2020-2021).
-This study aims to explore students’ problem-solving processes, mathematical thinking, and any CT- and mathematics-related challenges that emerge during problem-based digital making activities (Co-Is: Dr. To Chan, Dr. Marco Ho, Dr. Morris Jong).
+This pilot study aims to explore students’ problem-solving processes, mathematical thinking, and any CT- and mathematics-related challenges that emerge during problem-based digital making activities (Co-Is: Dr. To Chan, Dr. Marco Ho, Dr. Morris Jong).
 Funded by Chinese University of Hong Kong Direct Grant for Research ($39,300 HKD).
-Research Output: Ng, O., Cui, Z.…
+Research Output: Ng, O., &…

 Something went wrong.
 Please refresh the page and/or try again.